f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-private-cloud-edge/KVM/kvm-deploy-demo-guide.rst

       Creating an instance in Open Stack with the the KVM image file: rhel-9.2023.29-20231212011947.
 Resources allocated to this instance are 8 vCPUs and 16 GB RAM.
 Minimum resources required for node deployment are mentioned `here <https://docs.cloud.f5.com/docs/how-to/site-management/create-kvm-libvirt-site>`__.

+      KVM image file can be downloaded by going to this `link <https://docs.cloud.f5.com/docs/how-to/site-management/create-kvm-libvirt-site>`__.

       .. figure:: Assets/open-stack.jpg

       * Login to CE site created above with credentials as admin/Volterra123 and must change password during first login as mentioned below,